Quantifying sunspot group nesting with density-based unsupervised clustering: Discussion

 A further result is the moderate but clear positive correlation between nesting degree and overall cycle activity (Section~\ref{ssec:activity_correlation}).
 Stronger cycles, characterised by larger emergent flux, tend to show higher clustering.
 This behaviour is consistent with the idea that more coherent toroidal flux systems during strong cycles feed repeated localised flux emergence, whereas weaker cycles exhibit reduced magnetic organisation.
 It is also consistent with a similar possibility proposed for solar-type stars, where an increase in the nesting degree with the activity level could explain the observed trends in photometric variability amplitudes \citep{isik20}.

 Finally, these results have implications for Sun-as-a-star variability studies.
 If more than half of all sunspot groups emerge within nests, as our analysis indicates, then the rotational modulation of solar irradiance is strongly influenced by nest persistence and longitudinal asymmetry.
-This connects directly to stellar observations, where active longitudes and long-lived spot complexes are commonly inferred in photometric time series.
+This connects directly to stellar observations, where active longitudes and long-lived spot complexes are commonly inferred in photometric time series \citep{Ozavci18,Breton24}.
+The quantitative nesting degree ($D \approx 0.61$) provides a benchmark for comparison with stellar active-region nesting \citep{isik20}.
+If similar nesting fractions occur on other Sun-like stars, photometric variability and rotational modulation amplitudes should reflect both the instantaneous distribution of active regions and their tendency to cluster in spatial-temporal complexes.

+A number of general limitations should be noted.
+DBSCAN relies on a single spatial–temporal scale parameter, which cannot capture variations in nest size within an analysis window.
+Our approach also treats longitude and time symmetrically after standardisation, whereas the physical processes governing flux emergence may introduce anisotropy.
+Furthermore, the longitude–time projection does not account for potential clustering in latitude.
+Future work could incorporate full 3D clustering or probabilistic models that allow continuous tracking of nest evolution.